Mesothelioma Caregiver Taps into Her Spirituality for Strength

 - Spirituality sets you free to follow your heart and be the best person you can be.

-No matter what the explanation, I have no doubt that spirituality gave me the strength to meet the challenge of caring for Brian for the two years of his illness, and the ability to fulfil my promise that he would die at home.
+No matter what the explanation, I have no doubt that spirituality gave me the strength to meet the challenge of caring for Brian for the two years of his illness, and the ability to fulfill my promise that he would die at home.

 Caregivers and Cancer Patients Benefit from Spirituality